FCPH Immunization Program

 In addition, our department will continue to offer qualified state supported adult vaccinations (low to no cost).
 Currently this includes:

-- Adults with no insurance may receive free Hepatitis A, Hepatitis B and flu vaccines.
+• Adults with no insurance may receive free Hepatitis A and Hepatitis B.

-- Adults with no insurance may receive all CDC recommended vaccines for a zero vaccine fee cost.
-However, a $20 for the first shot of vaccine and $15 for each additional shot of vaccine.
+• Adults with no insurance may receive all CDC recommended vaccines (except Shingrix) for a zero vaccine fee cost.
+However, a $28 administration fee for the first shot and $15 administration fee for each additional shot of vaccine will be charged.
 A sliding fee scale is available.

 Some conditions apply.
 Please call (614) 525-3719 or email shots@franklincountyohio.gov for information.